mdang/ga-lessons/events-and-event-handling/LESSON.md

 espn.com      | button click (login)
 southwest.com | mouseover

-> Custom Example: Ask the class for one of their favorite websites, find some and ask students to identify from the list what even might have been captured there
+> Ask the class for one of their favorite websites, find some and ask students to identify from the list what even might have been captured there

 So now we that we know how important and common events are, how do we capture an event?
 We do this through event handlers, which are functions we assign to an event.

-[I Do - Class exercise 2]
-Create a button and assign an onClick event that will display a simple message to the user.
+**I Do** Create a button and assign an onClick event that will display a simple message to the user.
 NOTE: Keep it simple.
-Don’t use document load or anything else that could confuse them.
+Don't use document load or anything else that could confuse them.

-Step 1: Add it as an HTML attribute
+> Step 1: Add it as an HTML attribute
 ```
 <a href="#" id=“cool-button" onclick=“alert(‘Good job clicking me!’)”>Click me</a>
 ```

-Step 2: Add it with a named function
+> Step 2: Add it with a named function
 ```
 <a href="#" id=“cool-button" onclick=“buttonClicked()”>Click me</a>
 <script>